alibustami/PID-Tuning-for-Motion-Optimization/README.md

 ## Replicate

 To replicate the study, follow the instructions in the [replicate.md](./replicate.md) file.
 The replication guide provides detailed steps for setting up the environment, running the experiments, and analyzing the results.

-## References

-The references for this study are available in the full research paper.